yogyogi/ASP.NET-Core-CMS/README.md

 The [EF Core Migrations](https://www.yogihosting.com/migrations-entity-framework-core/) commands will create both the databases for this CMS.

-Open Package Manage Console and go to the directory of the Startup.cs class:
+Open Package Manage Console and go to the directory of the `Program.cs` class:

 `PM> cd CMS`